dreamhost/cumulus-switch/README.md

 Description
 ===========

-This cookbook provides an interface via attributes to the [official Cumulus cookbook](https://github.com/CumulusNetworks/cumulus-linux-chef-modules)'s providers.
+This cookbook provides an interface via attributes to the [official Cumulus cookbook](https://github.com/CumulusNetworks/cumulus-linux-chef-modules)'s providers, and then some.

 What can this configure?
 * Interfaces